osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 #### Actor and Resource Specializers

-Oso provides built-in specializers that will match any application type that has been declared in an [actor or resource block](#actor-and-resource-blocks).
+Oso provides built-in specializers that will match any application type that has been declared via an [actor or resource block](#actor-and-resource-blocks).

 The `Actor` specializer will match any application type that has been declared in an `actor` block, and `Resource` will match types declared in `resource` blocks.